Hogmoor Inclosure Contact

-Walking, bird watching, wildlife spotting, cycling, public art, natural play area, picnic areas, waymarked trails.
+Walking, bird watching, wildlife spotting, cycling, public art, natural play area, picnic areas, waymarked trails, brass rubbing trail and orienteering course.
 There is also an Educational room available for hire please contact: firstname.lastname@example.org or contact Whitehill & Bordon Community Trust on 01420 558085 - www.wbcommunitytrust.co.uk

 Scots pine dominated plantation woodland with areas of Oak, Silver Birch, Sweet Chestnut, Rowan and Holly.
 Downy Birch and Goat Willow in damper areas.
 Lowland heathland and acid grassland, Forey pond and several ephemeral ponds.